 |Accounting Policies [Abstract]|

 June 2016,the Financial Accounting Standards Board (“FASB”) issued Accounting Standards Update

 13,“Financial Instruments (Topic

-13on its consolidated financial position, results of operations, cash flows and/or disclosures.
+326on its consolidated balance sheets, statements of operations, statements of cash flows and related disclosures.

 Disclosure of accounting policy pertaining to new accounting pronouncements that may impact the entity's financial reporting.
 Includes, but is not limited to, quantification of the expected or actual impact.

 No definition available.